Poppy3231/PrakharPare/README.md

-- 👋 Hi, I’m @Prakharrrr
+- 👋 Hi, I’m @Prakharrrr.
-- 👀 I’m interested in coding
+- 👀 I’m interested in Python.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me : pareprakhar99@gmail.com

 <!---